FarsetLabs/farsetlabs.github.io/about/child_protection.md

 # What to know about Child Membership of Farset Labs
 No Under-18’s are permitted to join FSL as members.

 Exceptions may be made in the case of student placement or for specific projects, however these exceptions will require signed Parental Consent notifications to the Directors, naming an adult who will accompany the young person and act in loco parentis while the child is in the space.
-Notices of consent will be stored and locked on site, accessible only to FSL Directors
+Notices of consent will be stored and locked on site, accessible only to FSL Directors and designated agents.

 # What to know about events at Farset Labs involving Children